Imprints of tidal interactions on the stellar distribution of satellite galaxies: implications for dark matter deficient galaxies: Simulation model

 \subsubsection{DM halo}

-For the tidal scenario to be successful in reproducing the extreme DM deficiency observed in DF2 and DF4, the initial satellite galaxy must have a cored DM density profile, consistent with observations of nearby dwarf galaxies \citep{Burkert1995,Swaters2003,Oh2015}, instead of a cuspy DM density profile, as typically found in DM-only $\Lambda$CDM cosmological simulations \citep{navarro_universal_1997,springel_aquarius_2008,Ishiyama2021}.
-This condition is supported by numerical simulations showing that dynamical heating of DM particles, driven by fluctuations in the gravitational potential of dwarf galaxies induced by stochastic supernova feedback, reduces the central DM density \citep[e.g.,][]{mashchenko_removal_2006,pontzen_how_2012,di_cintio_dependence_2014, ogiya_corecusp_2014,onorbe_forged_2015}, as well as by predictions from alternative DM models, such as self-interacting DM \citep{Vogelsberger2012,Rocha2013,Jiang2023}.
-DM haloes with cored density profiles are more susceptible to tidal stripping, which increases the mass loss efficiency during interactions with the host galaxy \citep[][]{Penarrubia.etal.10}.
+For the tidal scenario to be successful in reproducing the extreme DM deficiency observed in DF2 and DF4, it has often been proposed that the progenitor satellite galaxy possesses a cored DM density profile, in agreement with observations of nearby dwarf galaxies \citep{Burkert1995,Swaters2003,Oh2015}, rather than the cuspy DM density profile that generally emerges in DM-only $\Lambda$CDM cosmological simulations\citep{navarro_universal_1997,springel_aquarius_2008,Ishiyama2021}.
+This condition is supported by numerical simulations showing that dynamical heating of DM particles, driven by fluctuations in the gravitational potential of dwarf galaxies induced by stochastic supernova feedback, reduces the central DM density \citep[e.g.,][]{mashchenko_removal_2006,pontzen_how_2012,di_cintio_dependence_2014, ogiya_corecusp_2014,onorbe_forged_2015,read_dark_2016}, as well as by predictions from alternative DM models, such as self-interacting DM \citep{Vogelsberger2012,Rocha2013,Jiang2023}\footnote{Although DM haloes with cored density profiles are more susceptible to tidal stripping than their cuspy counterparts \citep[][]{Penarrubia.etal.10,ogiya_tidal_2022}, the presence of a core is not a strict requirement for forming DMDGs through tidal stripping.
+Satellite galaxies residing in cuspy haloes can also end up with an extremely low DM content via tidal stripping, as long as the halo concentration is sufficiently low \citep{amorisco_giant_2019} or the satellite was accreted at an early epoch \citep{Ogiya2021}.}.

-We incorporate the alteration of the DM density profile by using the generalized NFW profile as outlined by \citep{read_understanding_2016}.
+We incorporate the alteration of the DM density profile by using the generalized NFW profile presented in \cite{read_dark_2016}.
 Before the transformation takes place, the mass profile adheres to the NFW model $M_{\rm NFW}(r)$, characterized by the virial mass, $M\sub{200} = 6 \times 10^{10}\,\msun$, and the halo concentration, $c=6.6$, as suggested by the concentration-mass-redshift relation \citep{ludlow_massconcentrationredshift_2016}.
 Post-transformation, the DM mass becomes

 The transformation function is defined as

 which illustrates the alteration in the DM density distribution caused by supernova feedback.
 The parameter $m$, which varies from 0 to 1, regulates the transformation intensity, transitioning from a cuspy NFW profile to a completely cored profile.
 The variable $r\sub{c}$ refers to the core radius that determines the extent of the constant density core located at the centre of the DM halo.